 First, they staged a protest rally in front of the Aurora Public Library where they marched, danced, and chanted songs of freedom reminiscent of the movement which liberated South Africa from Apartheid.

 When the protest was over, the event moved into the community room at the library.
 There the group made a presentation and call to action about what was happening in Cameroon.
 For that, the guest speaker, prominent Cameroonian barrister, Harmony Bobga gave an account of what is taking place in the country.
 He said he fled Cameroon recently because of concern for his life.

 “The specific case of Cameroon is actually one that shocks humanity,” Bobga said about the predicament of the country.
 On the question of Southern Cameroons, he said they have a legal basis for their case based on U.N. documentation as well as, the 1961 constitution of the country.
 He said what was going on is rooted in the “mismanagement of their values” by the government of Cameroon.

-Frazier said the situation has really opened his eyes about the country, especially after he heard about the things that were taking place there.
-He asked the community to reach out to their council as well as congressional representatives to voice concern about the situation.
+Frazier said the situation has really opened his eyes to the country, especially after he heard about the things that were taking place there.
+He asked the community to reach out to their council as well as congressional representatives to voice concerns about the situation.

 In attendance were three Aurora city council members; Angela Lawson, Francois Bergan, and Marsha Berzins.